 During the dark days of engine building, car makers used to depend on a compression tester to check whether they had a weak cylinder, by comparing the cylinder's cranking pressures against each other.
 But this was a crude and inaccurate method to determine how well the engine was sealed.

 Hence, to overcome these drawbacks, nowadays a leak down test is used to evaluate how well each cylinder performs in retaining pressure, irrespective of its counterpart.

 The tester determines the condition of engines by inserting compressed air into the cylinder and evaluating the rate at which it leaks out.
 There are primarily three main points from where the cylinder pressure may escape: past the rings, the intake valve, and the exhaust valve.

 The testing is done when the engine is not running, with the tested cylinder at top dead center (TDC).
 It can also be done at other points in the compression and power stroke.
 Through the spark plug hole, pressure is fed into a cylinder and the flow, which indicates leakage, is then calculated.

 The leakage is measured in arbitrary percentages, which do not refer to any literal quantity or dimension.
 The implication of these readings is relative to other tests.
 Leak down readings approximately up to 20% are acceptable, but more than that requires a repair.

 How to Perform a Cylinder Leakage Down Test

 A cylinder leak down tester can be considered as a diagnostic tool to identify cylinder pressure problems.
-Don't forget that no cylinder seals perfectly, especially if the engine is supercharged or turbocharged, where the top and second rings are set with wide ring endgaps.
-So, if the leakage numbers are around 10 percent, with a margin of 4 to 5 percent, it is not at all a cause for alarm or worry.
+No cylinder seals perfectly, especially if the engine is supercharged, where the top and second rings are set with wide ring endgaps.
+So, if the leakage numbers are around 10 percent, with a margin of 4 to 5 percent, it is not at all a cause for worry.